carldelfin/dotfiles/README.md

 ## dotfiles?

-[Dotfiles](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory#Unix_and_Unix-like_environments) are (usually) hidden files used to configure a system settings and its applications.
+[Dotfiles](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory#Unix_and_Unix-like_environments) are (usually) hidden files used to configure a system and its applications.
 This repo contains my own dotfiles, currently based around [Pop!_OS](https://pop.system76.com/), as well as scripts for automatically getting my machines up and running after a clean OS install.
 For a general introduction to dotfiles, check out [GitHub does dotfiles](https://dotfiles.github.io/).
-Note that my dotfiles are the result of years of constant tweaking and tinkering.
+Note that my dotfiles are in a constant state of change.
 They work for me, but may not work for you.
 Thus, if you plan to use stuff from this repo, **review** the code and remove things you don’t want or need.
-[Do not fork](https://www.anishathalye.com/2014/08/03/managing-your-dotfiles/) my dotfiles or run `build.sh` unless you know what your are doing.
+I strongly advise that you do **not** [fork](https://www.anishathalye.com/2014/08/03/managing-your-dotfiles/) my dotfiles or run `build.sh` unless you know what you are doing.

-I use my computers almost exclusively for research, and this is reflected in my dotfiles.
-Some applications, like [neovim](https://neovim.io/), are setup in a fairly specific manner, suited to my tastes and needs.
-Some projects I work on may require certain applications that I use intensively for a while, and then tend to forget about.
-Thus, the associated [wiki](https://github.com/carldelfin/dotfiles/wiki) serves as a kind of reference manual for myself.
-Perhaps you might find it useful, too.

 ## System at a glance <a name = "system_at_a_glance"></a>